-Trainees of CICM are required to complete the CICM Primary Examination in Intensive Care (or an accepted Primary), and a Fellowship Examination (General or Paediatric).
+Trainees of CICM are required to complete the CICM First Part Examination in Intensive Care (unless exempted), and a Second Part Examination (General or Paediatric).

-Overseas Trained Specialists may also be required to complete a Fellowship Examination (General or Paediatric).
+Overseas Trained Specialists may also be required to complete a Second Part Examination (General or Paediatric).

 Click here to access the 2014 exam calendar!

 OVERSEAS TRAINED SPECIALISTS